 As a whole, beta is continuing to grow in both effectiveness and popularity.
 The word “beta” is increasingly becoming a household term as more and more companies expand and publicize their beta programs.
 As it’s developed over the years, it has been exciting to watch beta take on an expanded role in the development world.
 With things like agile development, social media, and gamification shaping how tech companies develop their products and connect with their customers, there’s potential for beta to become even more important.
 Who knows where beta will take us next, but we’re certainly excited to be playing a role in the evolution of beta as companies find new and interesting ways to make use of everything it has to offer!

-To discover the tools and processes driving modern Customer Validation efforts, read the free Customer Validation Industry Report.
+To discover the tools and processes driving modern Customer Validation efforts, read the free Delta Testing Industry Report 2022.